Skip to content

 }

 const std::string& means: receive a reference (no copy), but promise not to modify it.
-This avoids the copy overhead while guaranteeing safety to the caller.
-This const T& parameter pattern appears extremely frequently in C++, and we will encounter it repeatedly in later chapters.
-For now, just keep it in mind.
+This avoids copy overhead while guaranteeing safety to the caller.
+This const T& parameter pattern appears extremely frequently in C++; we will encounter it repeatedly in later chapters.
+For now, just be aware of it.

-So far, the const we have discussed simply means "this value will not change at runtime."
-But the values of some constants are already determined at compile time—for example, 3.14 * 2 definitely equals 6.28, and there is absolutely no need to wait until the program runs to calculate it.
-C++11 introduced constexpr to explicitly tell the compiler: "You can calculate this value at compile time."
+So far, our const just means "this value won't change at runtime."
+But some constants have values determined at compile time—like 3.14 * 2 definitely equals 6.28, no need to wait for the program to run.
+C++11 introduced constexpr to explicitly tell the compiler: "You can calculate this value during compilation."

 cpp

-The relationship between constexpr and const can be summarized in one sentence: a constexpr value is always const (a compile-time constant certainly cannot be modified), but a const value is not necessarily constexpr (a read-only value determined at runtime also counts as const).
+The relationship between constexpr and const can be summarized in one sentence: constexpr implies const (compile-time constants certainly can't change), but const doesn't imply constexpr (read-only values determined at runtime also count as const).
 For example:

 cpp

-The real power of constexpr is that it can be applied to functions.
-A constexpr function means: if the arguments passed in are all values that can be determined at compile time, the return value of this function can also be calculated at compile time:
+constexpr is more powerful because it can be used on functions.
+A constexpr function means: if the arguments passed are compile-time determinable, the return value can also be calculated at compile time:

 cpp